High School Physics

 Teacher: Ed Linz

 This course is designed to provide a detailed understanding of basic physics by focusing on energy in a 2- two-hour classes (total of 4 hours of class) a week covering an entire year of high school physics in one 15 week period.
+Class will start virtually (online live) and labs will be held outside with social distancing and masks once a month in Springfield, VA.

 The course will be taught during from 27 October through the end of quarter 3 and will meet for two hours, twice a week.
 We will cover all topics taught in the Physics 1 curriculum for high school students, including Mechanics, Electricity and Magnetism, Thermodynamics, Light, Sound, and Nuclear.
 There will be labs and demonstrations.
 Students will be expected to maintain a notebook for observations, class notes, and lab analysis.
 Homework will be assigned.
 There will be two tests per quarter.